-I remember the night that the boy in the torn jeans told the girl in the suit jacket and tight skirt that he could not make her feel guilty.
+I remember that night that a boy told this girl that he could not make her feel guilty.
 “No one can make you feel guilty, only you can make you feel guilty.”

 What a pretentious thing for a nineteen-year-old to say.
 Frigging psych majors.
 If you give a kid a hammer, everything is a nail.

-I recall leaving college for a quarter due to a cycle of Bipolar depression that just would not stop.
+I also recall leaving college for a quarter, shortly thereafter.
+I needed time off due to a cycle of Bipolar depression that just would not stop.
 Every conversation was like listening to words while my head was underwater.
+I felt like a character in a Peanuts cartoon.
+“Whah Whah Whah.”
 The clearest sentence I heard was, “If you would just stop crying all of the time.”

 You see, guilt is not an awful thing.
 Guilt can be healthy.
 Jung and Freud would remind us that guilt helps us to recognize when we have done wrong so that we can correct our missteps.
 The ability to feel guilt is an important part of our psychological development.
 If we never felt guilt, there may be other problems up in our noggin to address.